alicemunsal/dohex/DoHex.md

 3. Event Sourcing
 4. CQRS

-For **Event Sourcing**, we can connect necessary components to event streaming platform through its adapters, or we can conn
+For **Event Sourcing**, we can connect necessary components to event streaming platform through its adapters, or we can connect our event bus to event streaming platform.

 #### Shared Data